 And of course, collecting frequent flyer points can be kind of fun too, especially when it has you daydreaming about sitting in a first-class lounge with a cocktail in your hand.

 But remember this: if a big business is offering you something for free, it’s probably not worth as much to you, as it is to them.
 It pays to be savvy - literally.

 Points schemes look as if they save you money, but they can actually end up costing you more than you save because they tie you to certain airlines, meaning you don’t shop around for the best deals.
 At best, they’re just not that valuable.
 For most people, it’ll take so long to save enough points to book that dream trip that it’s simply not worth the bother.

 You might be thinking - but where’s the harm?
 I’m going to show you, step-by-step, why points schemes are usually pointless.

-I’m going to focus on the British Airways Avios frequent flyer program here, as that’s the most popular scheme in the UK, but the same applies to Virgin Miles and most other schemes worldwide.
+I’m going to focus on the British Airways Avios frequent flyer program here, as that’s the most popular scheme in the UK, but the same applies to American AAdvantage, Emirates Skywards and pretty much all other schemes worldwide.

 Frequent Flyer points per route

 Avios gives you points when you book flights.
 You can also earn points on things like car hire and hotels, but for most people, flights are going to be the biggest spend and therefore the most important way to earn points.